anyscale/madewithml.github.io/docs/courses/mlops/augmentation.md

 ['nlproc', 'natural language processing']
 </pre>

-> For now we'll use tags and aliases as they are in `tags.json` but we could account for plurality of tags using the [inflect](https://github.com/jaraco/inflect){:target="_blank"} package or apply stemmping before replacing aliases, etc.
+> For now we'll use tags and aliases as they are in `tags.json` but we could account for plurality of tags using the [inflect](https://github.com/jaraco/inflect){:target="_blank"} package or apply stemming before replacing aliases, etc.

 ```python linenums="1"
 # We want to match with the whole word only